boonzy00/ringmpsc/README.md

 ## Correctness Properties

-Nova guarantees the following properties (verified by included tests):
+RingMPSC guarantees the following properties (verified by included tests):

 1. **Per-Producer FIFO**: Messages from a single producer are received in order.
 2. **No Data Loss**: All sent messages are eventually received.